 How to create a CRUD API with ASP.NET Core and Insight.Database

-An ORM, Object-relational mapping, is a library that translates between your program and your database.
-It converts objects to database records and vice-versa.
+An object-relational mapping (ORM) is a library that converts objects to database records and vice-versa.

 ORMs vary in size and features.
-You can find ORMs that create and maintain your database objects and generate SQL statements.
-Also, you can find micro-ORMs that make you write SQL queries.
+We can find ORMs that manipulate database objects and generate SQL statements.
+Also, we can find micro-ORMs that make us write SQL queries.

-You can roll your own database access layer.
-But, an ORM helps you to:
+We can roll our own database access layer.
+But, an ORM helps us to:

-Another feature of Insight.Database is record post-processing.
-We can make extra changes to records as they’re being read.
-For example, once I used this feature to trim whitespace-padded strings from a legacy database without using the Trim() method in every mapping class.
+Insight.Database supports record post-processing, too.
+We can manipulate records while read.
+For example, I used this feature to trim whitespace-padded strings from a legacy database without using Trim() in every mapping class.

-Unlike other ORMs, with Insight.Database, you have to write your own SQL queries or store procedures.
-It doesn’t generate any SQL statements for you.
-In fact, Insight.Database documentation recommends to call your database through store procedures.
+Unlike other ORMs like OrmLite, Insight.Database doesn’t generate SQL statements for us.
+We have to write our own SQL queries or store procedures.
+In fact, Insight.Database documentation recommends calling our database through store procedures.

-Before we begin, you should have installed the latest version of the ASP.NET Core SDK and one database engine.
-Let’s use SQL Server Express LocalDB shipped with Visual Studio.
+Before we begin, we should have a SQL Server instance up and running.
+For example, we could use SQL Server Express LocalDB, shipped with Visual Studio.

-Of course, you can use another database.
-Insight.Database has providers to work with MySQL, SQLite or PostgreSQL.
-For a list of all providers, see Database providers.
+Of course, Insight.Database has providers to work with other databases like MySQL, SQLite, or PostgreSQL.

 Create the skeleton

-After creating an API project in Visual Studio, you will have a file structure like this one:
+After creating our API project, we will have a file structure like this one:

 |____appsettings.Development.json